What is a sloth?

 Bradypus and Choloepus sloths are quite different animals, only distantly related like cats and dogs.
 Bradypus for example have extra neck vertebrae that enable them to turn their heads through 270 degrees and become excellent, if somewhat unlikely, swimmers.

 A sloth’s body and biology are perfectly evolved to spend minimum energy.
 Curved claws and a strong grip allow them to hook on and hang – like a living hammock.
-An efficient design that means they only need half the muscle of regular mammals.
-Their metabolism is half that expected of mammals a similar size and body temperature a few degrees lower than other mammals.
-They lack the ability to shiver and are known to bask in the sun, much like cold-blooded animals like lizards, in order to warm up in the morning and get moving.
+An efficient design that means they only need half the muscle mass of regular mammals.
+Their metabolism is half that of mammals of a similar size and although they are warm-blooded they keep themselves warm by basking in the sun like lizards do.

 The coat of a sloth is basically like a mini jungle with not just algae but several resident insect species including a moth that only lives on a sloth.
 They have no natural body odour so they look and smell just like a tree.
 This helps them blend in with the forest and avoid being eaten by their number one predator – the Harpy eagle.